puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `String[1]`

-Enum['present','absent'].
 Whether the PostgreSQL docs package resource should be present.

 Default value: 'present'